Applying for a passport or ID card if you live in the United States

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In the United States, you can do this by providing one of the following documents:
+In the United States, you can do this by providing 1 of the following documents:

 - a valid visa and supporting documents (a Homeland Security's 797 Notice of Action);

 - a valid residence permit.

-- a certificate of naturalisation as a US citizen or proof of birth abroad, a so called Consular Report of Birth Abroad, CRBA (if you were not born in the US).
+- If you have the American nationality and were born outside of the US: a certificate of naturalisation as a US citizen or proof of birth abroad, a so called Consular Report of Birth Abroad (CRBA).

 - If you do not have valid US immigration documents: a Certification of Non-existence of a Record of Naturalization.
 You can request this document from US Citizenship and Immigration Services.